db47h/rand64/README.md

 Test with ent:

-	Entropy = 7.999999 bits per byte.
+	Entropy = 7.997792 bits per byte.

 	Optimum compression would reduce the size
-	of this 160000000 byte file by 0 percent.
+	of this 80000 byte file by 0 percent.

-	Chi square distribution for 160000000 samples is 226.16, and randomly would exceed this value 90.00 percent of the times.
+	Chi square distribution for 80000 samples is 246.32, and randomly would exceed this value 50.00 percent of the times.

-	Arithmetic mean value of data bytes is 127.4949 (127.5 = random).
+	Arithmetic mean value of data bytes is 127.8454 (127.5 = random).
-	Monte Carlo value for Pi is 3.141559729 (error 0.00 percent).
+	Monte Carlo value for Pi is 3.132678317 (error 0.28 percent).
-	Serial correlation coefficient is -0.000013 (totally uncorrelated = 0.0).
+	Serial correlation coefficient is -0.001606 (totally uncorrelated = 0.0).

 ## xorshift64\*
 period 2<sup>64</sup>-1

 This is a decent generator (failing BigCrunch only on the MatrixRank test).
-It is used internally to seed the state buffers for the other algorithms.
+It is used internally to seed the state buffers for the other algorithms from a single value.
 Using it as a general purpose PRNG is however not recommended since xorshift128+ is noticably faster with better statistical quality and a much longer period.

 ## MT19937-64